-- Can Save Some of the Rarest Elements: Gallium and indium are used from the Earth’s limited resources in solar panels.
+- Can Save Some of the Rarest Elements: Gallium and indium are used in solar panels from the Earth’s limited resources.
 It won’t be long before we’re out of gallium and indium if we don’t reuse them.

 - Cost-effective: According to IRENA, around 60 million new solar panels can be purchased with the raw materials recovered from used solar panels by 2030.

 - Can generate Employment: The solar panel recycling business has the potential to become an established industry globally.
-Once the project is up and running, it will generate massive employment all over the world.
+Once the project is up and running, it will generate massive employment worldwide.

 A rainy day is better for cleaning because it’s nature’s cleaning crew!
-You can even hire a professional solar panel cleaner if your panels are too high for you to reach or if you want to out-source the work.
+You can even hire a professional solar panel cleaner if your panels are too high to reach or want to outsource the work.

 Solar Panels Efficiency Improvement Techniques

 We’re always finding new methods to improve the efficiency and effectiveness of solar panels.
-Solar panels still aren’t as efficient as we’d like them to be, but research is going to help make them more effective.
+Solar panels still aren’t as efficient as we’d like them to be, but research will help make them more effective.

 Here are a few ways you can make your solar panel more efficient: